 As I’ve said above, I only recommend McCormick’s curry powder for this recipe.
 I have no idea what’s in other brands, how mild or spicy they may be, or how their taste might alter your outcome with the recipe.
 McCormick’s is available everywhere.

-Hot Baked Curried Fruit is not in the least spicy.
+Hot Baked Curried Fruit is not the least bit spicy.
 The hot just means it’s hot from the oven.
-The curry powder used in this recipe contains no spicy ingredients at all.
+The curry powder used in this recipe is not spicy at all.

 Hot Baked Curried Fruit